 Perfect Itinerary of Udaipur – The Venice of the East

-I was going through a great package deal on Udaipur hotels and trip and got more great savings with some fantastic deals.
+I was going through a great package deal on Udaipur best hotels with breakfast and trip and got more great savings with some fantastic deals.
 The best time to visit is from November till March.
 So I am planning for my winter Vacation trip to Udaipur.
 There are plenty of engaging activities that take you to its lakes, palaces, forts, and gardens.
 So I made a Perfect Itinerary of Udaipur – The Venice of the East for my winter vacation with family.
 Udaipur is the perfect destination for family, couples, history lovers, architecture lovers, nature lovers and a wedding destination too.
 Also, there are many historical places nearby like Alwar.
+If you are a female traveler in India, then read some useful tips about what to wear in India for female travelers with some trendy and comfortable clothing tips.
 Read this about what historical things you can see in Alwar.
 If you are Planning for Jaipur then read this post for Perfect Itinerary for Jaipur with kids.

 Sightseeing in Udaipur with my Family – Perfect Itinerary of Udaipur – The Venice of the East